mmgfrcs/project-2k18-05/README.md

 # Project 2k18-05 (Unnamed Game)
-RPG Maker MV 1.5.1
+RPG Maker MV 1.6.1

 ## Versions
 The project's current version is 0.1.6
-- Beta branch is in version 0.1.7
+- Beta branch is in version 0.1.8.4
 - Master branch is up to date

+VR Plugins
-- Current VR_EscapeMenu version is 1.01r1
+- Current VR_EscapeMenu version is 1.02r1
 - Current VR_BattleMenu version is 1.01r1
 - Current VR_MainMenu version is 1.00r1
-- Current VR_CoreMechanics version is 1.02r1
+- Current VR_CoreMechanics version is 1.02r2

+Other Plugins
 - Current YEP_CoreEngine version is 1.30r1
 - Current YEP_BattleEngineCore version is 1.46r1
 - Current YEP_BuffsStatesCore version is 1.16r1